oasis-tcs/openc2-oc2ls/oc2ls.md

 | **Targets** | ArrayOf(Target.Enum) [1..*] | List of Target fields | |

 **Example:**
 The "pairs" property is defined as an "Action-Targets" data type.
+Targets defined in actuator profiles are identified by the [JSON Pointer](#rfc6901) to the target.

 ```json
 {